 Find out the deductible expenses to pay less Tax

 Below is a short list of the business tax deductions you may be able to write off on your tax return.

 ✅ Cost of goods sold ✅office utilities ✅ marketing ✅ business travels ✅ employee health insurance ✅ contractors

 ✅ office expenses ✅ advertising ✅ bank fees ✅ business meals ✅ employee retirement plans ✅ freelancers

 In general, all outgoings and expenses that help your company to generate a chargeable profits are allowed as deductions, except for expenses of a domestic or private nature and capital expenditure.

 Let’s take business trip as an example in illustrating tax deductible expenses.
 When you travel to another country to meet a potential or existing client, you will incur expenses such as accommodation, transportation and business meals.
 All these expenses are tax deductible.
 Conversely, if you choose to stay 3 more days for fun after you complete your work, all the expenses in the additional 3 days will be regarded as private in nature.
 You cannot classify this as a company deductible expenses.

-Is there any exemption on the audit requirement for small business?
+Any exemption on the audit requirement for small business?

-No. There is no exemption.
+Nono.
+There is no exemption.
 A small business must submit the profit tax form and prepare audited reports on time.
 While a small business may not need to submit the audited report along with the form immediately.
 Data on the profit tax form should be 100% accurate and those data shall be based on the audited report.
 If you are interested to learn about the regulations in Hong Kong, customers can refer to section 405 of the Companies Ordinance for details.